What Is A Trade?¶

 Matching simply requires pairing with

-- A corresponding exposure change \( - \Delta e\)
+- A corresponding vector change \( - \Delta e\)

 New Automatic Market Makers¶